 Frozen tuna recalled after testing showed hepatitis A virus

 Some imported frozen tuna cubes and steaks are being recalled after testing showed they could be contaminated with the hepatitis A virus.
-The U.S. Food and Drug Administration says Hawaii-based Hilo Fish Company told the agency in May it had recalled yellowfin tuna that tested positive for the virus.
+The U.S. Food and Drug Administration says Big Island-based Hilo Fish Company told the agency in May it had recalled yellowfin tuna that tested positive for the virus.

 Add your comments below